opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 ## Step 2: Ingest data with neural search

 Neural search uses a language model to transform text into vector embeddings.
 During ingestion, neural search creates vector embeddings for the text fields in the request.
-During search, you can use the same model on the query text to perform vector similarity search on the documents.
+During search, you can generate vector embeddings for the query text by applying the same model, allowing you perform vector similarity search on the documents.

 ### Step 2(a): Create an ingest pipeline for neural search